oceanprotocol-archive/OEPs/7/README.md

 The list of changes to apply in the proposed solution are:

-* Modify the function creating the Asset Id to return a URN compliant id - KEEPER
 * Create a new function to generate a valid DID - KEEPER
-* Create the new DIdRegistry Smart Contract - KEEPER
+* Create the new DidRegistry Smart Contract - KEEPER
+* When a new Asset is created, it's checked if the DID exists in the DidRegistry - KEEPER
-* Integrate the call to the DIdRegistry contract in the OceanMarketplace contract - KEEPER
+* If DID doesn't exist, integrate the call to the DidRegistry constructor in the OceanMarketplace contract - KEEPER
 * Implement the resolving function of a Provider public URL given a a DID - CLIENT LIBRARIES
 * Implement the resolving function of a ASSET Metadata an ASSET URN - CLIENT LIBRARIES